gthrasher/Think2018/PythonExample/PIM/README.md

 In `lines 24 - 27`, update email addresses etc in the `sender`, `recievers`, `message`, `To` params | see example.py for example
 In `line 41`, change `emailserver` to the hostname of your email server | `... smtplib.SMTP("emailserver",25)`

+**NOTE: The code/documentation found here is NOT supported, and is supplied only as examples/reference.
+Use at your own risk** :metal: